Addressing Customers’ Challenges with Embedded Financial Services

-From the inception of traditional banking to digital banking, bank customers have faced various levels of challenges in payments transactions, but the embedded financial services platform offered by Fidelity Bank, demystifies such challenges, writes Emma Okonji
+From the inception of traditional banking to digital banking, bank customers have faced various levels of challenges in payments transactions, but Fidelity Bank’s embedded financial services platform demystifies such challenges, writes Emma Okonji

 As financial institutions continue to seek new and alternative ways of improving customers’ services, emerging technologies, which are fast evolving, are helping the banks to actualise their mission in addressing customers’ challenges in all payments transactions.